 Based on employees who have held your position (or similar ones) in the past, you should be able to get a general idea of where your career could go if you stay at this job.
 Whether you can move up in your current track or switch to a different department, you should be able to see a future for yourself there.

 Not sure what you're worth?
-Check out The Creative Group Salary Guide.
+Check out the Robert Half Salary Guide.

 Do I like the work I’m doing now?